 The savings you enjoy in lower premiums with an HDHP can be banked in your HSA to put towards out-of-pocket expenses like deductibles, copayments, etc. Any extra dollars you don't end up spending you can save in your HSA for future health care expenses.

 And remember, when it comes to a high deductible health plan, preventive care such as a physical exam is generally covered at 100%, with no out-of-pocket charge.
 Keeping up with your preventive care is smart and may help you avoid costly illnesses in the future.

-Plan ahead and set goalsIt's great to be able to take advantage of the lower premium, but you also should be prepared to cover the deductible and other out-of-pocket expenses.
+Plan ahead and set goalsIf you take advantage of the lower premium you should also be prepared to cover the deductible and other out-of-pocket expenses.
 Here are a few suggestions to help:

 - First, see how much you can save.
 You can use our calculator here.